eashan27/Travel-Company-SQL-Case-Study/README.md

 # Travel-Company-SQL-Case-Study
-DATA ANALYSIS FOR A TRAVEL BASED COMPANY
+DATA ANALYSIS FOR A TRAVEL BASED COMPANY <br>
 CASE STUDY QUESTIONS:
 1. Identify the number of users in each segment who booked flights in the month of April?
 2. Find the Users whose first booking was a hotel booking?